 Innovative Alzheimer's Drugs in Development at Biogen, Elli Lilly

-Eli Lilly’s solanezumab and Biogen’s BIIB037 are novel therapies that seek to cure Alzheimer’s disease.
-Other medications currently available in the market—such as Allergan’s (AGN) Namenda, Pfizer’s (PFE) Aricept, and Novartis’s (NVS) Exelon—only reduce the severity of Alzheimer’s symptoms.
-If approved, solanezumab would be a breakthrough therapy in the Alzheimer’s market.
+Biogen’s BIIB037 is a novel therapy that aims to cure Alzheimer’s disease.
+Other medications currently available in the market such as Allergan’s (AGN) Namenda, Pfizer’s (PFE) Aricept, and Novartis’s (NVS) Exelon only help in reducing the severity of Alzheimer’s symptoms.
+So if approved, BIIB037 will be a breakthrough therapy in the Alzheimer’s market.

 Browse this series on Market Realist: